Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \

 Oops, no Apple Pay here.
 She then fed in a 10,000￥ and received... ten of 1,000￥ in return.
 Okay what's going on here ?
 I guess the author of this software was giving us some other chances, that, only "straight" money is accepted.
-Is money being gender discriminated now ?
+Geez, is money being gender discriminated now ?
 \
 \
 ![alt text](jellyfish.jpg)